mistval/node-fetch-cache/README.md

 By default `node-fetch-cache` caches all responses, regardless of the status code or any other characteristics.

-There are two main ways to control what is cached.
+There are two main ways to customize which responses are cached and which are not.

 By `create()`ing a custom fetch instance: